fabiensiron/ToyOS/README.md

 ### Wiki ###

-For additional screenshots, see [Screenshots](https://github.com/klange/toaruos/wiki/Screenshots).
+For additional screenshots, see [Screenshots](https://github.com/PoisonNinja/ToyOS/wiki/Screenshots).

-For instructions on building, see [Testing and Building](https://github.com/klange/toaruos/wiki/Testing-and-Building).
+For instructions on building, see [Testing and Building](https://github.com/PoisonNinja/ToyOS/wiki/Testing-and-Building).

 ### IRC ###

-For help building the kernel and userspace, join us in `#toaruos` on Freenode (`irc.freenode.net`).
+For help building the kernel and userspace, join us in `#ToyOS` on Freenode (`irc.freenode.net`).